 Now the reason why he knew I was from the Middle East was because I gave him my name for the order.
 I gave him my name and he had put it together.
 This was an Arab.
 He got mad just by virtue of where I came from.

 What does that do to an 11 year old?
 It shocks the system to say, “You don’t even know me.
 And yet you feel it’s ok to denigrate me based on my heritage.”

 How do you get along and work together despite your deepest differences?
 Since that day when I was 11 years old, 33 years ago, I have since thought about that quite a bit.
 Now I came from a background where I was not a Christian growing up.
 I came from a different religious heritage.
-And I became a Christian after a nine year search into the historical, philosophical and even existential–the things that matter to me, in terms relevance in my life–search.
-I did a nine year search into why I should be a Christian, having found it to be credible, not only credible, but I think uniquely credible, I gave my life to Christ.
+And I became a Christian after a nine year search into the historical, philosophical and even existential–the things that matter to me, in terms of relevance in my life–search.
+I did a nine year search into why I should be a Christian.
+Having found it to be credible–not only credible, but I think uniquely credible–I gave my life to Christ.

-Let me give you a couple of ways in which I think we can engage in the Debate without Hate.
-A way to actually discuss our differences by acknowledging that they are actually real and do it with dignity and with respect.
+Let me give you a couple of ways in which I think we can engage in the Debate without Hate: a way to actually discuss our differences by acknowledging that they are real and to do it with dignity and with respect.

 I said, “Well not that that’s exactly true, I want to respect people for their beliefs, but I also want to acknowledge differences.
 What’s your question?”

 He said, “My worldview says this: all of us have a version of the truth.
 None of us has the whole truth.
 There is a truth out there, but none of us has all of it.”